no-more-secrets/parsco/README.md

-For that reason, if combinator functions were to accept parameters by reference, it could lead to thorny lifetime issues where the references become dangling when the parser suspends at its initial suspend point and then gets passed to another combinator before the end result is eventually `co_await`ed.
+For that reason, if combinator functions were to accept parameters by reference, it could lead to thorny lifetime issues where the references become dangling when a combinator object is returned from a function without `co_await`ing it, which is convenient to be able to do (the JSON parser example does this often).

-Since it is not easy to avoid this when building up combinators, this library opts for the safe route and thus all combinators accept their arguments by value.
+In order to systematically avoid this problem, this library opts for the safe route and thus all combinators accept their arguments by value.
 This may lead to slight inefficiencies, but it guarantees that there will not be any dangling references.
-The developer can thus freely create arbitrary combinator creations without having to reason about lifetime or dangling references.
+The developer can thus freely create arbitrary combinator creations (`co_await`ing the results immediately or at a later time) without having to reason about lifetime or dangling references.

+Theoretically, it seems that any such issues could be systematically avoided by constructing parsers and wrapping combinators in one expression and then `co_await`ing the result immediately before the expression goes out of scope, as opposed to putting the result into a `parser<T>` lvalue and then `co_await`ing on it later.
+However, to save the developer having to think about that and to give them flexibility, the combinators just take their arguments by value.

 The examples in this library have been tested with ASan and they do come out clean, for what that is worth.